-After breakfast at the hotel depart for full day trip to the former capitals of Amarapua, Ava and Sagaing.
-The day begins with a visit to the 18th century capital, Amarapura.
+After breakfast at the hotel, depart for a full-day trip to the former capitals of Amarapua, Ava and Sagaing.
+The day begins with a visit to the 18th-century capital, Amarapura.
 Attend the daily meal of over thousand monks at the country’s largest monastery; Mahagandayon.
 Visit a silk weaving workshop, the craft speciality of Amarapura.
 Proceed to Ava, the capital from 14th to 18th centuries and visit by horse and carriage the old wooden Bagaya Monastery and the remains of the Royal Palace and fort.

 Overnight in Mandalay